Conrad Logan: Luton Town (loan)

 Logan joined Luton Town on loan for six months in the 2008–09 season, providing competition for Luton goalkeeper Dean Brill.
 He saved three penalty kicks in a 0–0 FA Cup draw against Altrincham on 21 November 2008, which Luton won 4–2 on penalties.
 Logan helped the club to another penalty shootout win against Brentford in the Football League Trophy second round on 7 October 2008.
 His form prompted the club to make an offer for his loan to be extended by a further month.
-However, this was rejected by Logan's agent, and he missed out on the 2009 Football League Trophy Final against Scunthorpe on 5 April 2009, which Luton won 3–2.
+However, this was rejected by Logan's agent, and he missed out on the 2009 Football League Trophy Final against Scunthorpe United on 5 April 2009, which Luton won 3–2.

 Stockport County (second loan)

 On 27 March, Logan rejoined Stockport County on a one-week emergency loan as cover for injured keepers Owain Fôn Williams and Lloyd Rigby.
-He extended his stay with Stockport by a further week on 3 April in where the club's win against Crewe on the penultimate game guaranteed safety in League One.
+He extended his stay with Stockport by a further week on 3 April, where the club's win against Crewe in the penultimate game guaranteed safety in League One.

 Return to Leicester City

-Despite a succession of loan moves, Logan refused to give up on his career at Leicester and vowed to fight for his place in the 2009–10 season.
+Despite a succession of loan moves, Logan refused to give up on his Leicester career and vowed to fight for his place in the 2009–10 season.
 Tim Flowers, who was previously coach at the club, felt that "to be fair to Conrad, he has also done well."
 Logan signed an extended contract with Leicester until the summer of 2012 on 16 February 2010.
-He finally played his first league game for the club since 2007 against Sheffield Wednesday at Hillsborough Stadium on 6 March 2010, conceding one goal in a 2–0 defeat.
-Coming on as a substitute for injured first choice keeper Chris Weale, Logan was still happy with life at the club.
-With Leicester already qualified for the Championship play-offs, Logan was finally given his first start against Middlesbrough on 2 May 2010, saving a penalty kick and keeping a clean sheet in a 2–0 win.
+He finally played his first league game for the club since 2007 against Sheffield Wednesday at Hillsborough on 6 March 2010, conceding one goal in a 2–0 defeat after coming on as a substitute for the injured Chris Weale.
+After the game, Logan said he was still happy with life at the club.
+With Leicester already qualified for the Championship play-offs, Logan was finally given his first start against Middlesbrough on 2 May 2010, saving a penalty and keeping a clean sheet in a 2–0 win.

 Bristol Rovers (loan)

 Logan played seven games for Leicester in 2010–11 season, before on 18 February 2011, he joined Bristol Rovers on a one-month loan deal.
-Logan then extended his loan deal until the end of the season, after impressive displays, including two penalty saves in as many games against Huddersfield and Notts County.
+Logan then extended his loan deal until the end of the season, after impressive displays, including two penalty saves in as many games against Huddersfield Town and Notts County.
 Towards the end of his 16 games at Bristol Logan expressed his desire to stay at Rovers permanently, a move that failed to materialise.

 Rotherham United (loan)

 On 5 August, Logan joined Rotherham United on loan until January 2012.
 Logan made his debut for the Millers in the 1–0 win over Oxford United on 7 August.
-At the end of his loan, Logan returned to Leicester amidst rumours about a permanent move away from Leicester.
+At the end of his loan, Logan returned to Leicester amidst rumours about a permanent move away from the club.